core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 # Acknowledgments
 {: numbered="false"}

-This document was inspired by the discussion of the authors if
+This document was inspired by the discussion of the authors of
 {{-yang-cbor}} and {{-core-sid}} how to handle {{{Rob Wilton's}}} feedback.